matinbhdrn77/Store/README.md

         python manage.py migrate
     ```
 # Apps Implementation

 ## Core
+plugable app to connect store app to another apps. so store app can work independently

 ### Models
 Contains User Model extension with additional fields.

-##### 1- USER
 Fields:
-* Email : register with email
+* User : register with Email

-### Post
+### Admin Conf
-Contains all post info.

 Fields:
-* user - who posted the post
-* content - post's inner text
-* date - post's publication date
+* UserAdmin - add user with email, password, last and first name
+* CustomProductAdmin - admin can add products with tag and image inlines
+* TagInline - inline class for CustomProductAdmin and admin can search for tags

-### Comment
+### Serializers
-Contains all comment info.
+serializers for creating and retrieving users with djoser
 Fields:
-* user - who posted the comment
-* post - the post which is being commented
-* content - comment's inner text
-* date - comment's publication date
+* UserCreateSerializer
+* UserSerializer

+### Signals
+create reciever signal handlers. recieve signal when an order create

 ### Like
 Contains all like info.